Space tourism: Successful projects

 At the end of the 1990s, MirCorp, a private venture that was by then in charge of the space station, began seeking potential space tourists to visit Mir in order to offset some of its maintenance costs.
 Dennis Tito, an American businessman and former JPL scientist, became their first candidate.
 When the decision was made to de-orbit Mir, Tito managed to switch his trip to the International Space Station (ISS) aboard a Russian Soyuz spacecraft through a deal between MirCorp and US-based Space Adventures, Ltd. Dennis Tito visited the ISS for seven days in April–May 2001, becoming the world's first "fee-paying" space tourist.
 Tito paid a reported $20 million for his trip.

 Tito was followed in April 2002 by South African Mark Shuttleworth (Soyuz TM-34).
-The third was Gregory Olsen in October 2005 (Soyuz TMA-7).
 In February 2003, the Space Shuttle Columbia disintegrated on re-entry into the Earth's atmosphere, killing all seven astronauts aboard.
 After this disaster, space tourism on the Russian Soyuz program was temporarily put on hold, because Soyuz vehicles became the only available transport to the ISS.
 After the Shuttle's return to service in July 2005, space tourism was resumed.
+The third was Gregory Olsen in October 2005 (Soyuz TMA-7).
 In September 2006, an Iranian American businesswoman named Anousheh Ansari became the fourth space tourist (Soyuz TMA-9).)
 In April 2007, Charles Simonyi, an American businessman of Hungarian descent, joined their ranks (Soyuz TMA-10).
 Simonyi became the first repeat space tourist, paying again to fly on Soyuz TMA-14 in March 2009.
 British-American Richard Garriott became the next space tourist in October 2008 aboard Soyuz TMA-13.
-Canadian Guy Laliberté visited the ISS in September 2009 aboard Soyuz TMA-16, becoming the last visiting tourist until December 2021.
-Originally the third member aboard Soyuz TMA-18M should have been the British singer Sarah Brightman as a space tourist, but on May 13, 2015, she announced she had withdrawn from training.
+Canadian Guy Laliberté visited the ISS in September 2009 aboard Soyuz TMA-16, becoming the last visiting tourist until Japanese nationals Yusaku Maezawa and Yozo Hirano aboard Soyuz MS-20 in December 2021.
+Originally the third member aboard Soyuz TMA-18M would have been the British singer Sarah Brightman as a space tourist, but on May 13, 2015, she announced she had withdrawn from training.